 The San Francisco Education Fund believes a quality education is one of the most important factors in a child’s life and that community members can and should support teachers with this important responsibility.
-We support K-12 San Francisco teachers by recruiting individuals and corporations to invest their time and money into public school programs.
+We support K-12 San Francisco teachers by providing them with volunteers and educator grants

 Request a Volunteer